go-vikunja/helm-chart/README.md

     name: ""
 ```

-This is helpful when migrating from a different k8s chart and want to re-use the existing volume or if you need more control over how the volume is created.
+This is helpful when migrating from a different k8s chart and to re-use the existing volume
+or if you need more control over how the volume is created.

 ## Publishing

+The following steps are automatically performed when a git tag for a new version is pushed to the repository.
+They are only listed here for reference.

 1. Pull all dependencies before packaging.